Setup NFS server on Debian 10/11[NFS share mount]

 In this post, we’ll walk you through a process how to setup NFS server on Debian 10 and the process is same for Debian 11.
 Earlier on this site, we covered the other method as well where we showed the process mounting the network shared drive on Linux, but with this method we used cifs-utils tools(LINK).
 The principle behind this process is basically the same – mount a network shared folder or drive from another machine and access it via local network.

 NFS tools consists of the server application and client application.
 The server application, of course you install on the machine of which folder or drive you want to share over the network.
 The client application you install on all other machines from which you use to access the network shared folder/drive on the server.

 For this to work, your server machine needs to have a static IP address.

-On you server machine, run this command to install NFS:
+On you server machine, run this command to install NFS server on Debian:

 sudo apt install nfs-kernel-server